 As part of the public random drawing, the following categories will receive weighted preference for admission to the school:

-Children seeking to change schools under the public school choice provisions of ESSA, one additional lottery number will be assigned for this preference.
+Children seeking to change schools under the public school choice provisions of ESSA (if any), one additional lottery number will be assigned for this preference.

 Children of Urban Montessori Charter School Board Members after two years of service on the Board; ten additional lottery numbers will be assigned for this preference.